phetdam/touketsu/doc/source/user_guide.rst

-.. quickstart guide for touketsu. sphinx-enabled formatting.
+.. user guide for touketsu. sphinx-enabled formatting.

-   see quickstart_plain.rst for the same content, but without sphinx-specific restructuredtext markup.

-Quickstart
+User Guide
 ==========

 The most commonly used decorators in ``touketsu`` are